My CV (pdf) is available here. Current_CV_Sept 27, 2012

 I graduated with a BA and honors from Ohio Wesleyan University in the International Studies Program.
 I completed my dissertation: Transnational Networks and the Promotion of Conservationist Norms in Developing Countries at the University of Massachusetts, Amherst in the Department of Political Science.

-This year, I am offering Introduction to International Relations, International Environmental Politics, Comparative Environmental Politics, and a seminar titled Transnational Transformation and the Environment.
+This year, I am offering Introduction to International Relations, International Environmental Politics, Protest Music in Comparative Perspective, Globalization, and a seminar on Global Environmental Justice.
+I have also offered a course on Gender in International Relations.
 In addition to environmental policy and politics, my research and teaching interests include: Comparative Political Economy, Politics in Latin America and the Caribbean, Middle Eastern Politics.
 Due to my interests, my research and classes at Middlebury College can be counted towards majors in Political Science, International Studies, Environmental Studies, and International Political Economy.